Maria Bellonci: Culture, activism, journalism

 Bellonci was actively involved in the promotion of Italian culture.
 Along with her husband and Guido Alberti, she established the literary Premio Strega in 1947.
 She recounted its history in her 1971 book Come un racconto.
 Gli anni del Premio Strega.

 She was a columnist in periodicals such as Il punto (1958–64), and Il Messaggero (1964-70).
 Many of these articles were compiled and republished in Pubblici segreti (two volumes, 1965 and 1989).
-Her collection of articles on Italian cities were republished posthumously in Segni sul muro (Signs on the wall, 1989).
+Her collection of articles on Italian cities was republished posthumously in Segni sul muro (Signs on the wall, 1989).

 Translation

-Bellonci was inspired by Stendhal, and translated some of his work into Italian: Vanina Vanini e altre cronache italiane (1961), La duchessa di Paliano (1994).
+Bellonci was inspired by Stendhal and translated some of his work into Italian: Vanina Vanini e altre cronache italiane (1961), La duchessa di Paliano (1994).
 Among her other translations are Alexandre Dumas' I tre moschettieri (1977) and Emile Zola's Nana (1955).

 Awards

 Bellonci was awarded the Viareggio Prize in 1939 for Lucrezia Borgia.
 In 1979, she won the Premio San Gerolamo for her literary oeuvre.
 She was posthumously awarded the Strega prize in 1986 for Rinascimento privato.